"

 Lektionsüberblick

 The things you do daily should be among the things you feel most confident about when speaking German.
-Many conversations we have with friends, family, classmates, and even strangers are about what we are going now and what we have done.
+Many conversations we have with friends, family, classmates, and even strangers are about what we have going now and what we have done.
 The “what you are doing now” part was covered in first year German and will be quickly reviewed here.
 The “what you have done” part will be the focus.
-In the end, you will be able to 1) talk about your daily routine, 2) talk about your daily routine yesterday, and 3) refer to a number of different points in time of the past.
+In the end, you will be able to 1) talk about your daily routine and 2) talk about your daily routine yesterday.

 1) Mein Alltag